TechRetreat/learnathon/mobile/ios/Scavenger.md

 #Scavenger

 ## Create the project
-1. Go to "File" -> "New" -> "Project"
+1. Make a new project ("File" -> "New" -> "Project")
-2. Select "iOS" -> "Single View Application"
+2. Select "iOS" -> "Single View Application".
+We'll start off with the most basic starting point.
+Starting off from scratch.
-3. Name your app!
+3. This of a name for your app!
 The "Product Name" field will be the name of your app.
+I named the sample on "Scavenger".
-4. For organization, you can just put your name.
+4. The organization field just specifies the author of the app, you can put your name there.
 5. For the organizatoin identifier, try to make it unique.
-For example you can do "com.firstName.lastName"
+For example you can do "com.firstName.lastName".
-6. Choose "Swift" as the programming language
+6. Make sure to choose "Swift" as the programming language
 7. Select "iPhone" for the devices filed
-8. Make sure the "Use Core Data" field is unchecked
+8. Make sure the "Use Core Data" field is unchecked.
+This will add some template code that we don't want for this app.
-9. Click next
-10. Choose where to save your project on your computer.
+10. After clicking next you can choose where to save your project on your computer.
-11. Make sure "Create Git repository on My Mac" is selected
+11. Make sure "Create Git repository on My Mac" is selected.
+This will let us use source control.
 12. Click "Create"!

 ## Let's look around!